“Ooh, let me get it back, let me get it back,

 The nastiest Cubans of the bunch got sent to Fort Chaffee in western Arkansas, a former military barracks.
 I was rooting around Fort Smith near there for a feature at the time, so Starr sent me over to get a look at the Cubans.

-The scene was number one with a bullet on television news that night.
+The scene, apparently, was number one with a bullet on television news that night.
 Starr decided Clinton liked me.
 Since the governor wouldn’t talk to the real Democrat reporters, Starr had a brainstorm: I would cover Clinton as he ran for re-election against Frank White, a Republican unknown.

 All I can figure is Starr believed my coverage wouldn’t be too good and Clinton would look bad.
 So there I was.
 I shadowed Clinton across the great state of Arkansas that summer and fall.
 I was there when Clinton took the Pepsi challenge against Coke and declared: “I can’t decide.
 They both taste good.”